nicholasrubright/myDSL/README.md

     r->next = head;
     head = r;
 ```
 Here we see that we create a new node that holds the value the function was given.
 We then use the new node's pointer to point to the old head node of the list.
-Lastly we change the head pointer to point to the new node, making the new head of the list.
+Lastly we change the head to the new node, thus changing the head of the list.
 ## Double Linked List